 You May Also Like

 Have you tried this recipe?
-I’d love reading your feedback, please rate and leave a comment below or tag me on Instagram.
+I’d love to read your feedback, please rate and leave a comment below or tag me on Instagram.

 - 6 Medium Apples (cored, peeled and cut into chunks) *SEE NOTE 1